parsingphase/parsingphase.github.io/mastodon/index.md

 ## Is there an edit button?

-Yes, on some flagship servers that are testing the new v4 Mastodon software.
-It'll be available to other servers once that version is fully released.
+Yes, on some servers that have upgraded to the new v4 Mastodon software.
+It'll be available to other servers as they upgrade.

 ## Is there verification?